sjbylo/rhel73-pod/README.md

 oc project someproject
 ```

 Build a new example container in OpenShift using the above example Dockerfile.
-Ensure the Dockerfile contains "USER 0".
+Ensure the Dockerfile contains "*USER 0*".

 ```
 oc new-build --name rhel-pod --binary  # Create a new build config